-President Bashar Assad has ruled the Syrian Arab Republic since 2000.
-The constitution mandates the primacy of Baath Party leaders in state institutions and society, and Assad and Baath party leaders dominate all three branches of government.
-An uprising against the government that began in 2011 continued throughout the year.
+Bashar Assad has ruled the Syrian Arab Republic as president since 2000.
+The constitution mandates the primacy of Baath Party leaders in state institutions and society, and Assad and Baath Party leaders dominated all three branches of government as an authoritarian regime.
+An uprising against the regime that began in 2011 continued throughout the year.
 The 2021 presidential election resulted in Assad’s re-election, and the Baath Party-led National Progressive Front won 177 of the 250 seats in the People’s Council 2020 parliamentary elections.
 These elections, considered by the international community to be illegitimate, took place in an environment of widespread regime coercion and without the participation of a majority of Syrians residing in opposition-held territory, due to the lack of a safe and neutral environment for voter participation.
 Nongovernmental organization observers additionally raised concerns about electoral fraud and did not consider the elections free or fair.
 Local council elections took place across all provinces September 18 and were described by nongovernmental organizations as neither impartial nor independent.

-The government took no steps to investigate, prosecute, or punish officials who committed human rights violations or abuses.
-Impunity was pervasive and deeply embedded in the security forces and elsewhere in the government.
+The regime took no steps to identify, investigate, prosecute, or punish officials who committed human rights violations or abuses or who engaged in corruption.

 Regime-linked paramilitary groups reportedly engaged in frequent abuses, including massacres; indiscriminate killings; kidnapping of civilians; physical abuse, including sexual violence; and unlawful detentions.
 Regime-aligned militias reportedly launched numerous attacks that killed and injured civilians.

 Russian and Iranian forces, as well as affiliated paramilitaries, such as Wagner Group and Hizballah, were implicated in the deaths of civilians and destruction of civilian infrastructure and property.